Aligarh hooch tragedy: Death toll rises to 36 | Politics

 Congress leader Pradeep Mathur alleged that the local administration is hiding facts and the number of deaths is ''much higher''.
 He also accused the state government of ''patronising'' the liquor mafia.

-In a statement, Senior Superintendent of Police (SSP) Kalanidhi Naithani said two inspectors under Tappal police station were suspended on Sunday after reports were received that liquor shops are operating freely in their area.
+In a statement, SSP Naithani said two inspectors under Tappal police station were suspended on Sunday after reports were received that liquor shops are operating freely in their area.

 Similarly, the station house officer of Akrabad police station and another inspector were suspended after it came to light that a factory manufacturing spurious liquor had been operating in their area for the past six months, he said.